 If you are interested in donating a cryptocurrency that is not listed, email us for address information.

 This site is not funded by any specific organization.
 If any content is sponsored, we will make the sponsorship clear on the post or this page.
-Our goal is to remove tracking-based advertisements on all content eventually.
+Our goal is to be 100% supported by the community and remove ads from all content.
 Currently, revenue is generated from the following sources:

-In the future, we hope to move to the community-sponsorship model on Patreon to remove ads and trackers from our content.
+In the future, we hope to move to the community-sponsorship model on Patreon to remove ads from our content.